IndustrialCodeGuy/WinpeGUI/README.md

 - A current x64 Windows PE image created from the Windows ADK and matching Windows PE add-on.
 - `WinPE-WMI`.
 - `WinPE-SecureStartup`.
+- A matching `imageres.dll.mun` supplied from the user's own properly licensed Windows installation or deployment media and added to the WinPE image.
+This should be treated as required for the intended shell icon set and complete UI appearance.
 - Required storage, USB, network, display, and other hardware drivers for the target systems.
 - Administrative execution for BitLocker management and other privileged shell operations.